gabrieljablonski/sd-college-course-work/README.md

 With the address in hands, you can start instantiating the other two images with the following commands.

-`docker run -it -e SERVER_HOST="<spid_server ip>" -e SERVER_PORT="8001" --name spid_embedded jablonski/spid-embedded`
+`docker run -it -e SPID_HOST="<spid_server ip>" -e SPID_PORT="8001" --name spid_embedded jablonski/spid-embedded`

-`docker run -it -e SERVER_HOST="<spid_server ip>" -e SERVER_PORT="8001" --name spid_user jablonski/spid-user`
+`docker run -it -e SPID_HOST="<spid_server ip>" -e SPID_PORT="8001" --name spid_user jablonski/spid-user`

-The `SERVER_HOST` must be set to the IP address obtained previously, as well as `SERVER_PORT`, if you changed the port from the default one when instantiating the server.
+The `SPID_HOST` must be set to the IP address obtained previously, as well as `SPID_PORT`, if you changed the port from the default one when instantiating the server.
 The additional flag `-i` is used to direct input from the terminal to the container.
 At this point, any number of client instances can be created.

 The following command can be used to restart both server and client containers after stopping: